amit-meerchandani/e-voting-dapp/README.md

 A decentralised voting system based on [Ethereum Blockchain](https://ethereum.org/dapps/) technology.

-> This started as a subject oriented project (SOP) for my MCA Degree that I am pursuing, now aiming to make this more than that.

 ## System Workflow

 A brief explanation on the basic workflow of the application.